MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

         ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image026.png)

     1. This specifies that if the condition above is not met during a check-in, then we are on track to meeting the goal, and the check-in will have a status of On track.
-    1. The Status rules should look like the image below, click “**Confirm**”
+    1. The Status rules should look like the image below, select “**Confirm**”

         ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image027.png)